Kidswatter/Kidsybot/Commands-list.md

 ### `!whitelist <status> <@user>`
 Add or remove a user from the bot whitelist.
 Similar to the blacklist option, however the whitelist must be enabled for this to have any effect.
 Permissions settings in `permissions.ini` **do not** override this.

 **Note:** Remember to @mention the user when using this command, and to enable the `WhiteListCheck` option in `options.ini` for this command to have any effect.
+Additionally, this command is not available in the `review` version of the bot as it has been removed in favor of permissions.

 ##### Arguments:
 - `<status>` Whether to add or remove a user.
 Accepted values are `+`, `-`, `add`, and `remove`.